Monogamy in animals

-Monogamous pairing in animals refers to the natural history of mating systems in which species pair bond to raise offspring.
+Some animal species have a monogamous mating system, in which pairs bond to raise offspring.
 This is associated, usually implicitly, with sexual monogamy.

 Monogamous mating

-Monogamy is defined as a pair bond between two adult animals of the same species – typically of the opposite sex.
+Monogamy is defined as a pair bond between two adult animals of the same species.
 This pair may cohabitate in an area or territory for some duration of time, and in some cases may copulate and reproduce with only each other.
 Monogamy may either be short-term, lasting one to a few seasons or long-term, lasting many seasons and in extreme cases, life-long.
 Monogamy can be partitioned into two categories, social monogamy and genetic monogamy which may occur together in some combination, or completely independently of one another.
 As an example, in the cichlid species Variabilichromis moorii, a monogamous pair will care for eggs and young together, but the eggs may not all be fertilized by the male giving the care.
 Monogamy in mammals is rather rare, only occurring in 3–9% of these species.
 A larger percentage of avian species are known to have monogamous relationships (about 90%), but most avian species practice social but not genetic monogamy in contrast to what was previously assumed by researchers.
 Monogamy is quite rare in fish and amphibians, but not unheard of, appearing in a select few species.

 Social monogamy

 Social monogamy refers to the cohabitation of one male and one female.
 The two individuals may cooperate in search of resources such as food and shelter and/or in caring for young.
 Paternal care in monogamous species is commonly displayed through carrying, feeding, defending, and socializing offspring.
 With social monogamy there may not be an expected sexual fidelity between the males and the females.
 The existence of purely social monogamy is a polygamous or polyandrous social pair with extra pair coupling.
 Social monogamy has been shown to increase fitness in prairie voles.
 It has been shown that female prairie voles live longer when paired with males in a social monogamous relationship.
 This could be because of the shared energy expenditure by the males and females lower each individual's input.
-In largemouth bass, females are sometimes seen to exhibit cuckold behavior by laying some of their eggs in another female's nest, thus "stealing" fertilizations from other females.
+In largemouth bass, females are sometimes seen to exhibit cuckoo behavior by laying some of their eggs in another female's nest, thus "stealing" fertilizations from other females.
 Sexual conflicts that have been proposed to arise from social monogamy include infidelity and parental investment.
 The proposed conflict is derived from the conflict-centric differential allocation hypothesis, which states that there is a tradeoff between investment and attractiveness.